NNPDF/eko/extras/hell/README.md

-- the NLL-resummed corrections to the singlet splitting-function matrix, `Delta P_ij(N, alpha_s)`, i.e. the resummed result *minus* its fixed-order expansion, matched to NLO or NNLO.
+- the NLL-resummed corrections to the singlet splitting-function matrix, `Delta P_ij(N, alpha_s)`, i.e. the resummed result *minus* its fixed-order expansion, matched to NLO, NNLO or N3LO.
 - the resummed correction to the heavy-quark matching function, `Delta K_hg` (with `Delta K_hq = CF/CA Delta K_hg`),
   normalised to the heavy-quark **pair** `h + hbar` and defined at the